 A few practical suggestions

-- Make sure you get travel insurance that provides sufficient cover for treatment and repatriation, particularly for adventure holidays, skiing and diving trips.
+- Make sure you get travel insurance that provides sufficient coverage for treatment and repatriation, particularly for adventure vacations, skiing, and diving trips.

 - Plan to pack well.
-2 lighter suitcases are better than 1 very heavy one as it may cause muscle injuries.
+Two lighter suitcases are better than one very heavy one, which can cause muscle injuries.
 Some countries have safety limits on what luggage handlers may transport.

-- Carry your regular medications in your hand luggage making sure you carry your prescriptions with you and a letter from your family doctor stating that you are on the medications for medical reasons.
+- Carry your regular medications in your carry-on luggage, along with your prescriptions and a letter from your family doctor stating that you are on the medications for medical reasons.
 This is to avoid problems at Customs.

-- Check that there are no import restrictions on your particular medications in the country you are visiting (e.g. , codeine when entering the UAE or stimulants such as pseudoephedrine when visiting Japan).
+- Check that there are no import restrictions on your medications in the country you are visiting (e.g., codeine when entering the UAE or stimulants such as pseudoephedrine when visiting Japan).

 - Wear comfortable and appropriate clothing for the flight and your destination.